bonitasoft/bonita-doc/md/7.3/define-and-deploy-the-bdm.md

 ### Initialize BDM attributes from process instantiation contract inputs

 In the contract definition panel of the Studio (**Details** panel, **Execution** tab, **Contract** pane), you can import contract inputs from a BDM definition using the **Add from data...** button.
 It creates a complex input mapping the BDM class attributes (if an attribute is not a primitive Java element, another complex input is created and it goes on).By selecting **Auto-generate the initialization script**, the default value of the selected business data will be automatically initialized with an auto-generated script when clicking on finish.

 If you select **No, thanks.
-I'll manually define how to use the contract.**, you will need to create a Groovy script that will set input to BDM attribute.
+I'll manually define how to use the contract**, you will need to create a Groovy script that will set input to BDM attribute.

 For instance, with the above _com.company.model.LeaveRequest_ class, using the **Add from data...** action in the **Details** panel, **Execution** tab, **Contract** pane will create the following complex input :